nuttapp/pinghist/readme.md

 ### A tool for measuring uptime

-*Pinghist* is a reporting & troubleshooting tool for long lived servers and services.
-It pings servers, records the results, and provides you with a command line interface to report on what happened.
+*Pinghist* is a command line tool to capture the latency between servers and help you report on the result over extended periods of time.

-The goal of pinghist is to fill the gap between plain ol ping and full featured services like Pingdom.
+The goal of the tool is to provide a simple, and reliable command line app that's better than `ping` but not as not as complex as fully hosted monitoring (Pingdom, etc...).

 ```
 Ping                 pinghist                Pingdom